microchip-pic-avr-examples/dspic33e-code-examples/dspic33e-adc-iir-filter/README.md

 ## ADC Sampling and IIR Filtering

-This file contains the following sections:
-- Code Example Description
-- Hardware Used
-- Software Used
-- Reconfiguring the project for a different dsPIC33E device

 ## Description:

 In this example, ADC is configured to sample (AIN5) at 8Khz rate and converted data is assembled as 256 sample buffer before triggering filtering operation.